RikudouSage/LemmySchedule/README.md

 Some permanent files are accessible at these locations:

 - `/opt/runtime-cache` - used for storing configuration etc., **MUST be bound to a volume**
-- `/opt/logs` - application logs, whether you want to bind them or not is up to you, it's not necessary
 - `/opt/uploaded-files` - directory for uploaded images, **MUST be bound to a volume**

 ### Ports